Jeanne Clery Disclosure of Campus Security Policy and Campus Safety & Security Statistics Act

 In addition to the above notice to the State of Arizona, all sex offenders are required to deliver written notice of their status as a sex offender to Embry-Riddle Aeronautical University Prescott Campus no later than three business days prior to their enrollment in, employment with, volunteering at or residence in the Embry-Riddle Aeronautical University Prescott Campus.
 Such notification may be disseminated by Embry-Riddle Aeronautical University Prescott Campus to, and for the safety and well-being of, the Embry-Riddle community and may be considered by the Embry-Riddle for enrollment and discipline purposes.

-The investigation and records of the resolution conducted by Embry-Riddle Aeronautical University Prescott Campus are maintained confidentially.
+The investigation and records of the resolution conducted by Embry-Riddle Aeronautical University (ERAU) Prescott Campus are maintained confidentially.
 Information is shared internally between administrators who need to know, but a tight circle is kept.
-Where information must be shared to permit the investigation to move forward, the person bringing the accusation will be informed.
+In accordance with federal regulations, the University will keep confidential the identity of any individual who has made a report or formal complaint under the Title IX or Sexual Misconduct policies, including any complainant, any individual who has been reported to be the perpetrator, any respondent and any witness, except as may be permitted by Family Educational Rights and Privacy Act (FERPA), or as required by law, or to carry out the purposes of conducting any investigation or hearing under the policies.
 Privacy of the records specific to the investigation is maintained in accordance with Arizona law and the federal FERPA statute.
 Any public release of information needed to comply with the open crime logs or timely warning provisions of the Clery Act will not include the names of victim or information that could easily lead to a victim’s identification.
-Additionally, Embry-Riddle Aeronautical University Prescott Campus maintains privacy in relation to any accommodations or protective measures afforded to a victim, except to the extent necessary to provide the accommodations and/or protective measures.
+Additionally, Embry-Riddle Prescott Campus maintains privacy in relation to any accommodations or protective measures afforded to either party, except to the extent necessary to provide the accommodations and/or protective measures.
 Typically, if faculty members or administrators are asked to provide accommodations for a specific student, they are told that such accommodations are necessary under Title IX or the Clery Act, but they are not given any details of the incident or what kind of incident it is.
-Irrespective of state law or public records access provisions, information about victims is maintained privately in accordance with Title IX and FERPA.

-Both Title IX and the Clery Act provide protections for whistleblowers who bring allegations of non-compliance with the Clery Act and/or Title IX to the attention of appropriate campus administrators.
+Both the Clery Act and Title IX provide protections for whistleblowers who bring allegations of non-compliance to the attention of appropriate campus administrators.
 Embry-Riddle Aeronautical University Prescott Campus does not retaliate against those who raise concerns of non-compliance.
-Any concerns should be brought to the immediate attention of the campus Title IX Coordinator, Autumn Meyers-Parker (386-226-7971), and/or to officials of the U.S. Department of Education.
+Any concerns should be brought to the immediate attention of Campus Safety & Security at 928-777-3333 or the Title IX Office at 386-241-6012.

 Reporting of statistics under the Clery Act uses federal offenses definitions that allow comparability across campuses, regardless of the state in which the campus is located.
 These definitions are as follows: